AlexSergey/issr/README.md

 npm install @issr/babel-plugin --save-dev
 ```

-Webpack basic configuration for SSR:
+Basic webpack configuration for SSR:
 ```sh
 # NPM
 npm install @babel/core @babel/preset-react babel-loader webpack webpack-cli nodemon-webpack-plugin --save-dev
 ```

-*For this example we should install node-fetch because native **fetch** is not supporting **node.js**.
+*For this example we should install node-fetch because native **fetch** does not support **node.js**.
 Also, for the server we will use express, but you can use any module*

 ```sh
 # NPM